Labelbox/vertex-model-inference/README.md

 - Integrates with MLDLC and CI/CD pipelines
 - Data discovery with Catalog: Load all historical Model inference to Labelbox.
 The seamless integration , so that they get the biggest model improvement for their $/effort/time

-### Data Modality
-Image Object Detection

 ### Dependencies:
 - [Labelbox SDK/Webhooks](https://docs.labelbox.com/docs/webhooks)
 - [VertexAI SDK](https://cloud.google.com/python/docs/reference/aiplatform/latest)
 - [Google Cloud Functions](https://cloud.google.com/functions)
-- Future Consideration: Vertex Pipelines

 ### How it works
-Once the integration is set up, a model training sequence works as follows:
+Once the integration is set up, a model inference sequence works as follows:

-1)	Initiate Model Training: User clicks "Train Model" from Model Runs Page
+1)	User Action: User clicks "Train Model" from Model Runs Page.
-2)	Webhook Action Fired: Labelbox Model Run webhook is triggered.
-The webhook calls Google Cloud Function.
-Labelbox provides a sample Google Cloud Function (WIP) to give customers a fast "Hello World"
-3)	Webhook ETL: The webhook callback calls Labelbox SDK to export data from the model run.
-The data is then translated from Labelbox Format to VertexAI format and loadedd to Vertex as a Vertex AI Dataset.
-4)	Webhook Launch Model Training: VertexAI API is called to initiate the Model Training Job
-5)	Webhook Polling Model Training Job: Webhook checks periodically for Model Training completion
-6)	Webhook Inference on Test/Train splits: When model training is done, the trained model is invoked to run inference on the test/validate data splits
-7)	Webhook Load results to Labelbox: Webhook handles calls Lablebox SDK to load test/validate inference and diagnostics enabling Labelbox's detailed visual model run analaysis
+2)	Webhook Action: Labelbox `Models` webhook is triggered - the `Models` endpoint returns a list of options for the user in the Labelbox UI.
+3)	User Action: User clicks on an option from the dropdown that appears.
+4)	Webhook Action: Labelbox `Model Run` webhook is triggered - the `Model Run` endpoint must contain (or trigger other cloud functions that contain) code to do the following:
+- Export data rows from Labelbox
+- Run an inference job
+- Format inference job outputs into Labelbox format
+- Upload predictions to the model run in quesiton

 ### How to set up in your own Labelbox / GCP envirionment
 1) Set up (or select) a google project in GCS to host your Cloud Functions, take note of the google project name